 - The test for chlamydia is not 100% reliable.
 Treatment makes sure that any possible infection which may have been missed by the tests is cleared.

 - If your sexual partner is infected and not treated, chlamydia may be passed back to you again after you are treated.

 Can pelvic inflammatory disease be prevented?

 If you are sexually active and under 25 years old, you should be tested for chlamydia every year or when you change your sexual partner.
-There are lots of local places where you can get a test - young peoples clinics, youth clubs, colleges, contraception/family planning clinics, your GP surgery, sexual health (genitourinary) clinics and some pharmacies.
+There are lots of local places where you can have a test - young people's clinics, youth clubs, colleges, contraception/family planning clinics, your GP surgery, sexual health (genitourinary) clinics and some pharmacies.
 The test is simple and painless.
 It is totally voluntary and completely confidential.
 You can take the test yourself and you do not need to be examined.
 You will be asked to give a urine sample or, in some places, to take a sample (swab) from the lower vagina (a cotton wool bud is used to wipe the area).

 Will it happen again?

 About 1 in 5 women who have PID have a further episode.
 This is often within two years.
 Reasons why this may occur include:

 - If your sexual partner was not treated.
 You are then likely to get the infection back again.

 - If you did not take the antibiotics properly, or for long enough.
 The infection may then not clear completely, and may flare up again later.